 PING www.system76.com(2600:9000:2177:4800:7:bfae:340:93a1 (2600:9000:2177:4800:7:bfae:340:93a1)) 56 data bytes 64 bytes from 2600:9000:2177:4800:7:bfae:340:93a1 (2600:9000:2177:4800:7:bfae:340:93a1): icmp_seq=1 ttl=52 time=14.7 ms 64 bytes from 2600:9000:2177:4800:7:bfae:340:93a1 (2600:9000:2177:4800:7:bfae:340:93a1): icmp_seq=2 ttl=52 time=11.8 ms 64 bytes from 2600:9000:2177:4800:7:bfae:340:93a1 (2600:9000:2177:4800:7:bfae:340:93a1): icmp_seq=3 ttl=52 time=16.4 ms 64 bytes from 2600:9000:2177:4800:7:bfae:340:93a1 (2600:9000:2177:4800:7:bfae:340:93a1): icmp_seq=4 ttl=52 time=14.9 ms --- www.system76.com ping statistics --- 4 packets transmitted, 4 received, 0% packet loss, time 3005ms rtt min/avg/max/mdev = 11.833/14.465/16.401/1.653 ms

-Notice that each ping includes the amount of time it took to a response back.
+Notice that each ping includes the amount of time it took to receive a response back.

 My Traceroute (MTR)

 The next tool in the Layer 3 troubleshooting tool belt is the mtr command.
-This command doesn't come preinstalled so with Ubuntu nor Pop so we'll need to install it with the command sudo apt install mtr-tiny.
+This command doesn't come preinstalled with Ubuntu or Pop so we'll need to install it with the command sudo apt install mtr-tiny.

 Mtr is short for "My Traceroute" and by default will show an autoupdated output.
-To quit mtr simply hit the 'q' key.
+To quit mtr simply press the 'q' key.

 Mtr takes advantage of the Time to Live (TTL) field in IP packets to determine the path that traffic takes to its destination.
 Mtr will send out one packet at a time, beginning with a TTL of one.
 Since the packet expires in transit, the upstream router sends back an ICMP Time-to-Live Exceeded packet.
 Mtr then increments the TTL to determine the next hop.
 Unlike the original traceroute command, mtr is more user interactive.
 To make mtr act more like traceroute we can use the -r option.